Building Confident Writers (Tailored Help for Greater Success)

 If your student isn’t quite ready for the Fundamentals of Composition course, or if he or she took that course and you feel more development is needed, Building Confident Writers is the perfect place to hone those writing skills!

+Students will review grammar concepts as they connect to writing and will be expected to complete writing assignments every week.
 Students will write on a variety of engaging topics with plenty of guidance and encouragement.
 Because every student’s writing struggle is unique, instruction will be very individualized so that each student has plenty of opportunity for growth.
-Though students will do much of their drafting during our class time, students will be expected to write on their own every week as well.
 While there is certainly a place for creativity in most types of writing, please note that this is not a creative writing class.
 And although instruction will be individualized, it is also not private tutoring.
 Upon completion of this course, students will be prepared for more advanced writing in all content areas.

 Date & Time